tonghuikang/blog/_posts/2025-12-27-papers-I-kept-in-2025.md

 **Value modeling** - Recommendation systems calculate P(action) for multiple actions, for each candidate.
 The candidates are ranked based on a utility function.
 The utility function takes the action probability as arguments.
 You need to design a good utility function for your recommendation system.
+The design also involves deciding how important is each action.

 - What We Know About Using Non-Engagement Signals in Content Ranking [[link](https://arxiv.org/abs/2402.06831)] Integrity Institute, 9 Feb 2024 - This puts down in writing that engaging content is usually negatively correlated with "quality".
 - Multi-Objective Recommendation via Multivariate Policy Learning [[link](https://arxiv.org/abs/2405.02141)] Spotify, 3 May 2024